Explore Life with the Writer–and Get Support from Your New Editor

 Writing, for me, is an expression of life.
 My fantasy novels and poetry explore both the weight of darkness and the reality of hope in our complex world.
 On my blog, you will find excerpts from my current novels and poetry, as well as articles on story structure and living a healthy writer’s life.

-Explore Recent Writing Tips
+Explore Recent Writing Tips from the Blog

 In part one and two of this series, we’ve explored methods of finding and capturing inspiration as you build an outline or refocus your draft.
 This final step is simply putting that inspiration together into concrete events that you can anticipate and work towards.
 Whether you are a plotter or a pantser, this step is… Continue Reading →